 Slowly, I’m finding online communities of writers.
-The most important among these is Medium, where I republish the most popular posts from this blog.
 As I’ve shaped Our Daily Crime, I’ve connected with other bloggers.
 These connections mean I spend at least an hour a day reading the work of others.
 I’m inspired, touched, tickled and provoked, and I feel at home in these digital communities because we all share the need to write and be read.
 We also share self-doubt, confusion, vulnerability, loneliness, the need for connection and the problem of earning a living.

 Over and over again, I read about personal struggles with depression, fear and anxiety.
 Many a writer sits down to their daily writing practice with goals and intentions and finds him or herself unable to do anything but express the here and now of their experience of ambivalence, avoidance, distraction or block.
 To be a writer is to occasionally live with shame and guilt about what we meant to write, what we should have written and the quality and subject of what we actually did come up with.
 We all doubt our ability, our value, and whether anyone will care enough to read our words.
 Creative expression is a daily leap of faith.